Accelerated Bachelor of Science in Nursing (BSN)

 The other direct-entry option for those who have no background in nursing is the three-year Master of Science (MS) in Nursing.
 This program prepares you to become an RN, then continues with advance practice specialty courses that prepare you to become either a nurse practitioner or a clinical nurse specialist.

 See the BSN Application Process for details about prerequisites, deadlines and other admission requirements.
-November 1, 2013, is the application deadline for the program starting in Summer 2014.
+July 1, 2014, is the application deadline for the program starting in Spring 2015.